GenesysCloudBlueprints/zoom-meetings-sms-blueprint/blueprint/index-draft.md

    ![Expand the second data action](images/expandSecondDataAction.png "Expand the second data action")

-12. From the **Category** drop menu, select your Zoom Send SMS data action.
-From the **Data Action** drop menu, select your "Send SMS" data action.
+12. From the **Category** list, select your Zoom Send SMS data action.
+From the **Data Action** list, select your "Send SMS" data action.

  ![Map the category and data action for the second data action](images/mapSecondDataAction.png "Map the category and data action for the second data action")